ZachWu-NZ/PredictRiskScores/README.md

 #### Cleaning
 - `PriorCVDRisk` Creates a 5 year CVD risk estimate for people with prior CVD
-- `NoPriorCVDRisk` Creates a 5 year CVD risk estimate for people without prior CVD using publised Lancet equation
+- `NoPriorCVDRisk` Creates a 5 year CVD risk estimate for people without prior CVD using published Lancet equation
 - `NoPriorCVDRisk_BMI` Creates a 5 year CVD risk estimate for people without prior CVD using Ministry of Health BMI equation

 ## Installation